 To assess the capacity for the use of the LSC hub

-Workshops were carried out in Kigali, Musanze and Rwamagana to understand the technical, institutional and operation requirements of stakeholders who play a role in making the Rwandese agriculture more climate smart at national, as well as local (district) level.
-The needs assessment, will help to identify the specific requirements and challenges associated with scaling climate-smart agriculture (CSA) practices Rwanda at the national and sub-national level.
-This assessment will inform the development of targeted strategies and interventions to enhance the LSC Information Service and support the adoption of climate-smart agriculture practices at scale.
+Based on methodologies on how to conduct these assessments (as described in D2.1 and D2.2) workshops were carried out in Kigali, Musanze and Rwamagana to understand the technical, institutional and operational LSC-data provision, use and valorization requirements of stakeholders who play a role in making the Rwandese agriculture more climate smart at national, as well as local (district) level.
+The needs assessment will help to identify the specific requirements and challenges associated with scaling CSA practices in Rwanda at the national and sub-national level.
+This assessment will inform the development of targeted strategies and interventions to enhance the sustainable provisioning, exchange and use of LSC Information Service and support the adoption of CSA practices at scale.

 Stakeholder Clusters and Their Roles

-The stakeholder workshop held in Kigali, Musanze and Rwamagana aimed to profile key stakeholders involved in the Land Soil Crop (LSC) information service and understand their roles as users and providers of LSC information.
+The stakeholder workshops held in Kigali, Musanze and Rwamagana aimed to profile Rwandese key stakeholders involved in the Land Soil Crop (LSC) information service and understand their roles in the valorization chain of LSC information.
 The participants included private actors, public/government authorities, development partners, knowledge institutions, and farmer organizations.
-Here are the findings of the stakeholders and their roles in the LSC data value chain.

-Among these groups, most stakeholders from farmer organizations (10), private actors (19), development actors (22), and knowledge institutions (14) were classified under Use Case 1, as outlined in Annex 1.
-On the other hand, the public sector had fewer representatives in Use Case 1 (7) but a higher representation in Use Case 2 (14).
+Among these groups, most stakeholders from farmer organizations (10), private actors (19), development actors (22), and knowledge institutions (14) were classified under Use Case 1 (Integrated soil fertility management , as outlined in Annex 1.
+On the other hand, the public sector had fewer representatives in Use Case 1 (7) but a higher representation in Use Case 2 on xxxx Soil and Water Conservation (14).
 Use Case 2 had the least representation from private actors (4) and farmer organizations (2), as indicated in Annex 1.

 In Rwamagana, Meteo Rwanda and the National Agricultural Export Development Board (NAEB) were identified as the sole data providers from the public sector.
 Similarly, in Musanze, NAEB served as the data provider.
 In both districts, there were more stakeholders identified as data users, followed by those who served as both data users and providers, as outlined in Annex 1.

+Here are the findings of the stakeholders and their roles in the LSC data value chain.

 Farmer cooperatives and organizations

 Farmer organizations and cooperatives in Rwanda are considered to be both data users and providers.
 The farmers groups are normally clustered into various groups such as Youth Engagement in Agriculture Network (YEAN), farmer cooperatives, farmer federations and syndicates, water user associations among others.
-All these clusters play a vital role such as advocating issues that affect farmers; provide extension services to farmers and training on good agronomic practices as well as technology transfer; linking farmers to lending facilities like banks as well as mobilizing resources; resolving conflicts over resources; and implementing government policies.
+All these clusters play a vital role in promoting and upscaling CSA such as advocating issues that affect farmers; provide extension services to farmers and training on good agronomic practices as well as technology transfer; linking farmers to lending facilities like banks as well as mobilizing resources; resolving conflicts over resources; and implementing government policies.

 Public sector

-The public sector, entails government parastatals, agencies and ministries, which are essential in enhancing and promoting CSA.
-The state entities share LSC information by advocating, lobbying and implementing policies.
+The public sector entails government parastatals, agencies and ministries, which are essential in enhancing and promoting CSA.
+The state entities share LSC information by advocating, lobbying and implementing policies and applying policy instruments.
 The public sector also provides extension services and does capacity building together with technology transfer.
-Through extension services, they ensure that farmers receive the necessary information and knowledge on climate-smart agricultural techniques that enables them to be resilient to extreme weather conditions like drought and erratic rainfall.
+Through extension services, they ensure that farmers receive the necessary information and knowledge on CSA techniques that enable them to be resilient to extreme weather conditions like drought and erratic rainfall.

 Government agencies and ministries provide guidelines, regulations, and frameworks that enable the adoption and scaling of CSA practices in Rwanda.
 They also create and develop policies, policy instruments and regulations that support directly and indirectly CSA (Annex 2).